What is fiduciary, fee-only, and evidence based?

 - Is your advisor’s approach to investing evidence based?

-- Does your advisor use index or asset funds?
-If not, then why not.
-What are the reasons that your advisor is using to promote the stocks, mutual funds, and other financial products in your portfolio?
-Demand data that support the claims, specifically how has your portfolio performed against the underlying indices, net of all fees (not just any index, but one that closely represents the assets within your holdings).
-These data should be easily generated and clearly presented.
+We know from decades of research, Nobel Prize-winning ideas, and real-world observations that trying to forecast or beat the markets is futile.
+The best approach to investing is proven to be with discipline using low-cost, globally diversified portfolios of index funds.
+Does your advisor use low-cost index funds?
+If not, then why not?
+What are the reasons that your advisor is using to pick stocks, mutual funds, and other financial products in your portfolio?
+Demand data that support the claims, specifically how your portfolio has performed against the underlying indices, net of all fees.
+Don’t be fooled by comparisons of your account to just any index; make sure it’s an index that tracks the same asset classes.
+And make sure that the comparison is for your account over a length of time, not just over a selected time frame.
+These data should be easily generated by your advisor and clearly presented.

 Do you even need an advisor?

 Are we the right investment management advisor for you?

 What metrics do you use by which to pick stocks?

 Can you hold individual stocks in your portfolio?

 What are your services?